 You have the option to enable other heating modes as explained below: standard, economy and sleep.
-To enable these heating modes, you must do the following steps.
+To enable these heating modes you must do the following steps.

 - 1. Turn off power to the spa. - 2.
 Using a Philips screwdriver, remove the equipment access panel as shown. - 3.
 Remove the control box cover by removing the two bottom screws, slide the cover up and then pull forward. - 4.
-Slide dip switch 7 to the off position.
-See page 10 for reference. - 5.
-Reinstall the control box cover and the equipment access door, before turning the power on.
+Slide switch 7 to the off position.
+See back of control box cover for reference. - Your model may vary. - 5.
+Reinstall the control box cover and the equipment access door, Control before turning the power on.

 These heating modes offer the ability to control your heater in one of three ways: standard, economy or sleep.
 Your spa is preset at the factory to Standard Mode.
-However, the Standard Heating Mode can be changed to Economy or Sleep by pressing then .
-With each pressing then a the factory to Standard Mode.
-However, the display will cycle through the three different modes described below.
-Note: by pressing then a you will not see the heating mode the spa is currently set to, but rather it will advance to the next mode.
+However, the Standard Heating Mode can be changed to Economy or Sleep by pressing \mathfrak{V} then \mathfrak{B} .
+With each pressing of \mathfrak{V} then \mathfrak{B} , the display will cycle through the three different modes described below.
+Note: by pressing \mathfrak{V} then \mathfrak{B} , you will not see the heating mode the spa is currently set to, but rather it will advance to the next mode.
 It is the last mode seen in the display that will be the new heating mode setting.

 - Standard Mode (St): Your spa is preset to this mode.
 This mode operates the heater whenever needed to maintain the programmed spa water temperature.
-(See Temperature Adjustment page 11). - Economy Mode (Ec): This mode operates the heater only during programmed Filtering Cycles (See Spa Water Filtration Settings above).
+(See Temperature Adjustment page 9). - Economy Mode (Ec): This mode operates the heater only during programmed Filtering Cycles (See Spa Water Filtration Settings above).
 This mode is ideal for areas that charge a premium for electricity during peak hours.
 This mode will maintain the thermostat setting.
 If it does not reach the thermostat setting, you may have to allow for more heating time by increasing the filtration cycles. - Sleep Mode (SL): This mode works in the same manner as the Economy Mode except the thermostat setting is automatically lowered by 20 degrees.
 This mode is best suited for extended leaves from home when it is not important to maintain constant water temperature, such as vacations or business trips.